 However, once contracts have been exchanged, you are legally committed to buying the property at the agreed price and could lose your deposit and face potential legal action if you attempt to pull out.

 Morlings Solicitors has achieved accreditation from the Law Society’s Conveyancing Quality Scheme (CQS) in recognition of the high standards of our residential property services.

 The team is led by Partner Karen Du Rocher, a property lawyer with over 30 years of conveyancing experience for both residential and commercial property.
 Also practising as a notary public, Karen regularly assists clients with buying and selling abroad, as well as in the UK.

-The residential property team also benefits from the expertise of Partners Nigel Edwards, and Natalie Skinner who offer decades of residential property law experience, as well as Associate Solicitor Lisa Waghorne who is a highly skilled property dispute resolution expert.
+The residential property team also benefits from the expertise of Harish Tekchandani, Robert Newman and Graham Beach who combined offer decades of residential property law experience.

 Get in touch with our conveyancing solicitors in Maidstone